The Politics of Climate Change

 Baroness Valerie Amos is the British High Commissioner to Australia.

-Tim Flannery has published over thirty books including the award-winning The Future Eaters, The Weather Makers and Here on Earth, and the novel The Mystery of the Venus Island Fetish.
-In 2005 he was named Australian Humanist of the Year, and in 2007 Australian of the Year.
+Tim Flannery has published more than 30 books including The Future Eaters, The Weather Makers, Here on Earth, and the novel The Mystery of the Venus Island Fetish.
+In 2005 he was named Australian Humanist of the Year and in 2007, Australian of the Year.